 Private Washington

-He ran in shackles, he returned in uniform.
+He fled in shackles.
+He returned in uniform.

 Proud 1.jpg